How to fund your year

 For Australians one of the best Australian credit cards for overseas travel is 28 degrees issued via GE Money which is one of the few cards on offer with no overseas transaction fees or currency conversion fees when purchasing items using the credit card.
 Do not use this to withdraw cash as there are significant fees for this.
 For cash withdrawals Citibank offers a debit card from which you can withdraw cash at any ATM overseas with no international conversion or transaction fees however you must have money in your account.
 For Americans, here is a list of overseas fee free credit and debit cards available in the USA.

-When we couldn't avoid having to do an international bank transfer we discovered the great new efficient and cheap service called Transferwise.
-It is an excellent service to avoid exorbitant bank fees and low exchange rate.
+When we couldn't avoid having to do an international bank transfer we used Transferwise.
+It is an excellent service to avoid exorbitant bank fees and poor exchange rates.

 Opening a local bank account

 There were a few transactions in Spain that required us to have a local Spanish bank account (e.g. Direct debit payments for the children’s school costs and lunches) so we opened a local bank account for those purposes.
-As foreigners, we had to jump through a few additional hoops and pay higher administration rates to open the account but once we accomplished that, we deposited one large sum of money into the account and progressively used the funds throughout the year.
+As foreigners, we had to jump through a few additional hoops.

-There is another bank called Triodos which has branches in the major Spanish cities and a few other popular locations.
-This bank has a much easier process for foreigners to open a bank account as they do not require you to buy any type of insurance (unlike Spanish Banks), you can open an account with just your passport or your NIE card, there are no ATM fees, and they conduct international transfers from overseas accounts without any hassle.
-In addition, they use the money they're holding to invest in sustainable endeavours and third world start ups.
+We recommend a Spanish bank called Triodos which has branches in the major Spanish cities and a few other popular locations.
+This bank has no ATM fees for withdrawals and they conduct international transfers from overseas accounts without any hassle if you don't want to use Transferwise.
+In addition, they use the money they're holding to invest in sustainable endeavours in developing countries.